junit-team/junit5/README.md

 You need [JDK 21] to build JUnit.
 [Gradle toolchains] are used to detect and potentially download additional JDKs for compilation and test execution.

-All modules can be _built_ and _tested_ with the [Gradle Wrapper] using the following command.
+All modules can be _built_ and _tested_ with the [Gradle Wrapper] using the following command:

 `./gradlew build`

-## Installing in Local Maven Repository

-All modules can be _installed_ with the [Gradle Wrapper] in a local Maven repository for consumption in other projects via the following command.
+All modules can be _installed_ with the [Gradle Wrapper] in a local Maven repository for consumption in other local projects via the following command:

 `./gradlew publishToMavenLocal`